da-x/happy-alex-example/README.md

  * I'd like to leave as much as possible outside of the .x and .y files.
- * ghc-mod emacs syntax checking checkworks only if you generate some nasty symlinks:
+ * ghc-mod emacs syntax checking works only if you generate some nasty symlinks:
    (see TIPS)
  * It is possible to pass the token position to the parsed result (see the construction of Let).